wxsd-sales/custom-dial-macro/README.md

 ## Requirements:

 - RoomOS/CE 9.15 or above Webex Device
-- Web admin access to the device to uplaod the macro.
+- Web admin access to the device to upload the macro.
 - A web hosted image icon to download (example provided)
-- Network connectivyt for the device to download the image icon (i.e. No firewall restrictions)
+- Network connectivity for the device to download the image icon (i.e. No firewall restrictions)

 ### Installation Steps: